 Robertsport – located in Grand Cape Mount County is home to some amazing investment opportunities.
-It is a coastal town with elaborate mountains, beautiful beaches and lakes and home to the once famous Hotel Victoria.
+It is a coastal town with elaborate mountains, beautiful beaches, and lakes and home to the once-famous Hotel Victoria.

 Lake Piso – situated in the Western cluster of the Country, Grand Cape Mount County, Lake Piso is the country’s largest and most serene lake, which enables amazing artisanal fishing for commercial purposes.
-This lake stretches wide into the Atlantic Ocean, and can be viewed from the top of the Cape in Robertsport.
+This lake stretches wide into the Atlantic Ocean and can be viewed from the top of the Cape in Robertsport.

-Hotel Victoria – A distance view of the once famous Hotel Victoria, located on the shores of the Atlantic Ocean in Grand Cape Mount County.
+Hotel Victoria – A distance view of the once-famous Hotel Victoria, located on the shores of the Atlantic Ocean in Grand Cape Mount County.
 Its natural beauty drew lots of tourists to this part of the Country and generated profitable revenue.

 Kpatawee Waterfall – Rated by many visitors as the most dramatic and green waterfalls located in any forest.
-This waterfall has been tagged as a biodiversity hotspot and major tourism asset by the Liberian government.
+This waterfall has been tagged as a biodiversity hotspot and a major tourism asset by the Liberian government.

 The Nimba Mountain Range – is the largest portion of the Upper Guinea rainforest and extends from Liberia into neighboring Guinea.
 Home to the world’s largest butterfly (African Giant Swallowtail) and the nearly extinct (Nimba Otter Shrew, a toad found only in Liberia), the ENNR is an environmentalist dream come true.
-With a beautiful blue lake in the midst of the mountain and a misty dew that covers the entire range at certain hours in the day, this place has major advantages for tourism investors.
+With a beautiful blue lake in the midst of the mountain and a misty dew that covers the entire range at certain hours of the day, this place has major advantages for tourism investors.

 East Nimba Nature Reserve – Is Liberia’s largest biodiversity hotspot and is on course to be named a world heritage site.
 Mount Nimba is a celebration of the beauty of Liberia.
 And according to UNESCO World Heritage Site, the Mountain towers over the surrounding jungle landscape at 5,750 feet in elevation.
 In addition, Mount Nimba Strict Nature Reserve protects 17,540 hectares of forest.

-SAPO National Park – The renovation and rehabilitation of the Sapo National Park; situated in the Southeastern part of the Country, precisely Sinoe County, where wildlife preservation has been the basis for the establishment of the area, is home to the Pigmy Hippopotamus, Liberia’s national symbol.
-As a result of the civil conflict, this area was abandoned and the roads leading to the park is in disrepair.
+SAPO National Park – The renovation and rehabilitation of the Sapo National Park; situated in the Southeastern part of the Country, precisely Sinoe County, where wildlife preservation has been the basis for the establishment of the area, is home to the Pygmy Hippopotamus, Liberia’s national symbol.
+As a result of the civil conflict, this area was abandoned and the roads leading to the park are in disrepair.
 Investment in SAPO National Park has the potential to generate great returns in the travel and tourism industry, which generated $7.7 trillion (10% of global GDP) in 2015.

 Liberia National Symbol – Pigmy Hippopotamus

-Hotel Africa – located in Virginia, Montserrado County the construction of the Ducor Intercontinental Hotel, Hotel Victoria, Hotel Africa and the Presidential Villas for the 1979 O.A.U.
+Hotel Africa – located in Virginia, Montserrado County the construction of the Ducor Intercontinental Hotel, Hotel Victoria, Hotel Africa, and the Presidential Villas for the 1979 O.A.U.
 Summit of African leaders, were among Government initiatives to develop the hospitality industry.

 Hospitality and Accommodation

-Liberia has several hotels, motels and guest houses to accommodate the many investors, visitors and tourists who come to Liberia for various reasons.
+Liberia has several hotels, motels, and guest houses to accommodate the many investors, visitors, and tourists who come to Liberia for various reasons.
 There is also a plan to rehabilitate Hotel Africa and Old Ducor Palace.